 Once each original poster has been secured, the Creative Director photographs the old and often damaged and faded poster and then spends days, sometime weeks, digitally remastering the high resolution file to restore the image to its former glory.
 This process is followed by weeks and sometimes months of colour adjusting and test printing before the poster proof is perfected and ready to be put into production.

 The use of any images, files or other intellectual property data on our website, whether for educational, one-off publishing (book, media or motion picture) or commercial purposes is therefore only permitted with our written consent and, where necessary, The Poster Design Group's issuance of a usage rights permissions agreement.
-This latter can be facilitated in response to solicitations made to firstname.lastname@example.org.

-Any entity identified as replicating or in any other manner commercially gaining from the exploitation of images owned by The Poster Design Group (UK) Ltd without proof of written permission and / or without due accreditation will be asked to cease their infringement / information piracy activity and to provide a proposal as to the payment of damages commensurate with the loss of business and dilution of the Stick No Bills™ brand in the digital advertising, printed marketing, fine art print and poster sales arenas worldwide.
+Any entity identified as replicating or in any other manner commercially gaining from the exploitation of images owned by The Poster Design Group (UK) Ltd without proof of written permission and / or without due accreditation will be asked to cease their infringement / information piracy activity and to provide a proposal as to the payment of damages commensurate with the loss of business and dilution of the Stick No Bills® and / or licensor's brand in the digital advertising, printed marketing, fine art print and poster sales arenas worldwide.
 If an adequate response is not received within seven working days, litigation will begin.

-By the same token, we also promise to donate at least 20% of all usage rights fees paid to us by advertising agencies, film production companies, publishing houses, government tourism or cultural institutions or tea, travel, surf, luxury hotel and advertising agencies, to these vital causes.
+By the same token, we also promise to donate at least 20% of all usage rights fees paid to us by advertising agencies, stock photography agencies, film production companies, publishing houses, government tourism or cultural institutions or tea, travel, surf, luxury hotel and advertising agencies, to these vital causes.
 For us its never been about the money or becoming obsessively litigious.
 Its about respect for copyright.

 Jessica Talmage, Picture Research Manager